Quechee Hot Air Balloon, Craft, & Music Festival

-The weather was nice, a bit breezy, and it was questionable if the balloons would be able to take flight for the 5:30pm balloon ascension.
+The weather was nice, but a bit breezy.
+Because of this, it was questionable if the balloons would be able to take flight for the 5:30pm balloon ascension.

 The gates to the festival opened at 3pm on Friday.
-There were all kinds of food vendors and that is where we headed first!!
+There were all different kinds of food vendors set up.
+Of course, this is where we headed first!!
 We opted for the Gluten Free BBQ and it didn’t disappoint!
-There was the usual festival food as well, hamburgers, hot dogs, french fries; and also, a crepe cart, a grilled cheese & soup vendor, wood fired pizza, kettle corn and ice cream.
-A very large selection of food and everything we had was great!
+There was the usual festival food as well.
+Things like hamburgers, hot dogs, and french fries.
+There were also specialty carts such as a crepe cart, a grilled cheese & soup vendor, wood fired pizza, kettle corn and ice cream.
+We were happy with this large selection of food and everything we had to eat was great!

 We had no idea how much went into preparing the balloon and the basket before a flight.
 The balloons are massive and heavy!
 It takes several people to get it laid out and then onto the basket and up in the air.
 We were so amazed watching the balloon pilots and their teams get it all set up.
 Many of the balloon pilots have been flying for over 30 years!